-Evangelist A. H. Dallimore arrived in New Zealand in 1927 and held giant healing services in the Auckland Town Hall, accompanied by a large orchestra.
-His ‘Revival Fire’ meetings, at which farm animals as well as people were reportedly cured of serious ailments, attracted widespread scepticism as well as support and he was banned from using the town hall.
-However his meetings continued elsewhere for several decades.
+Evangelist A. H. Dallimore arrived in New Zealand in 1927 and held giant healing services in the Auckland Town Hall, supported by a large orchestra.
+His ‘Revival Fire’ meetings, at which farm animals as well as people were reportedly cured of serious ailments, attracted widespread scepticism as well as support, and he was banned from using the town hall.
+His meetings continued in other venues for several decades.

 The first overseas missionary of the Pentecostal Church of New Zealand was 70-year-old Miss I. Burnett of Auckland, who travelled to Tonga in 1926.
 Soon afterwards other missionaries left for the South Pacific, India and the Congo.
 In 1975 the Associated Pentecostal Churches of New Zealand was formed to represent all main branches of the movement.
 In the 2013 census almost 74,300 people identified themselves as members of Pentecostal churches.

 The Destiny Church is a Pentecostal fundamentalist Christian movement formed in New Zealand and based in Auckland.
 The church was launched in 2001 by Pastor Brian Tamaki, who previously headed other churches in Te Awamutu, Rotorua and Auckland.
 A large proportion of Destiny Church members are Māori or Pacific Islanders.
 Destiny Television, a ‘televangelist’ ministry, began broadcasting on national television and in the South Pacific and Australia.

 ‘Enough is enough’

-In 2004 Destiny Church led the ‘Enough is enough’ march to Parliament to protest against the Labour government’s changes to the drinking age, decriminalisation of sex work and introduction of the Civil Union Bill.
+In 2004 Destiny Church led the ‘Enough is enough’ march to Parliament to protest against changes to the drinking age, the decriminalisation of sex work and the introduction of the Civil Union Bill.
 In 2005 Tamaki was ordained as bishop of Destiny Church.
 In 2008 Destiny formed an urban Māori authority, Te Runanga a Iwi o Te Oranga Ake.
-Urban Māori authorities represent Māori who have lost contact with their iwi, and run government-funded programmes in health, education, parenting and restorative justice.
+Urban Māori authorities represent Māori who have lost contact with their iwi, and run government-funded health, education, parenting and restorative justice programmes.

 In the 2010s Destiny Church had churches in 11 New Zealand cities and in Brisbane, Australia.